Ordet is a 1955 Danish film directed by Carl Theodor Dreyer.

 - Down on the Farm: Morten is very proud of his farm.

-- Finger-Twitching Revival: The first sign of Ingeri's resurrection is when her dead hands twitch and unclasp.
+- Finger-Twitching Revival: The first sign of Inger's resurrection is when her dead hands twitch and unclasp.

 - The Grim Reaper: Not actually shown, but Johannes insists that he is there, and entering Ingeri's sick room to take her away.
 Events seem to indicate that he is right.

-- Happily Married: Mikkel and Ingeri adore each otherl.
+- Happily Married: Mikkel and Inger adore each other.
 Mikkel comes completely apart when she dies.

 - Napoleon Delusion: Johannes is under the impression that he is Jesus.
 He stares off into space and makes pronouncements about the people's lack of faith.